-Financial instruments consist of cash, portfolio investments, and accounts receivable and accrued interest.
+Financial instruments consist of cash and cash equivalents (bank indebtedness), portfolio investments, outstanding trades on investments, accounts receivable and accrued interest and due from (to) the College.
 The carrying amounts approximate their fair market value due to the immediate or short-term maturity of these financial instruments except for portfolio investments which are disclosed in note 2 to these financial statements and carried at fair value.